imeuro/lauradarsie/wp-content/plugins/very-simple-contact-form/readme.txt

 = Why is the "from" email address not from sender? =
 I have used a default so called "From" email header to avoid form submissions being marked as spam.

-Best practice is using a "From" email header (an email address) that ends with your site domain.
+Best practice is using a "From" email header (an email address) that ends with your website domain.

-That's why the default "From" email header starts with "wordpress" and ends with your site domain.
+That's why the default "From" email header starts with "wordpress" and ends with your website domain.

 You can change this by using an attribute.

 Your reply to sender will use another email header, called "Reply-To", which is the email address that sender has filled in.

-= What do you mean with "thank you" message? =
-A "thank you" message is displayed after submitting the form and in the confirmation email to sender.

-It's the message: Thank you!
-You will receive a response as soon as possible.

-You can change this via Settings > VSCF or by using an attribute.

 = How does the captcha work? =
 The captcha is a random number that changes on submit.